 However, it might be worth it to confirm that your fish has indeed passed away in some circumstances.
 One way of doing so is being slightly patient when you initially lift them from the tank, a fish that’s alive (but weak) may flop once out of the water.

 Make sure to thoroughly sterilize the tool you use for the removal.
 You don’t want to put the net back into the tank if you have not cleaned it yet.
 Once again, this can lead to contaminating the waters further.

-2. Place The Bag in the Freezer Until Burial
+2. Place the Bag in the Freezer Until Burial (Optional)

-With the deceased fish in a paper bag, preserve the body for burial inside your freezer.
-Placing the bagged fish inside your freezer will give you time to set up the burial site and make any other plans without the fish further decomposing and causing other problems.
+With the deceased fish in a paper bag, preserve the body for burial inside a freezer.
+Placing the bagged fish inside a freezer will give you time to set up the burial site and make any other plans without the fish further decomposing and causing other problems.

 If your fish is really large, it’s a great idea to place the paper bag inside an old ice cream container or some other larger container to prevent the water on the fish’s body from freezing to the inside of the freezer.